Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 following commands in order to create a key pair and then ask the faucet to create your first externally owned account for that key pair, funded with 50000000000 coins, initially, paid by the faucet.
-Execute the following commands inside a `hotmoka_tutorial` directory, so that `moka` will save the key pair of your account there, which will simplify your subsequent work:
+Execute the following commands inside a `hotmoka_tutorial` directory of your home, so that `moka` will save the key pair of your account there, which will simplify your subsequent work:

 ```shell